mikamautnerrohde/researchproject/rp-project-manual.md

 6. Demonstrate a scientific attitude (independence, responsibility, perseverance, initiative, self-assessment, communication) within the work and in relation to the supervisor and colleagues.

-During Research Project 1, the student is additional prepared to:

-7. Reflect on professional skills as a researcher
+7. Reflect on professional skills as a researcher (in _Research Project 1_)

 # Roles within the project
 To reach these goals, the student will work together with a supervisor, an assessor within the institute hosting the Research Project (the so-called internal assessor) and an assessor outside of the institute hosting the Research Project (the so-called external assessor).
 One of these two assessors should be a senior scientist employed at UvA who is also formally labeled as the _examiner_ of the project.
 Note that the two assessors will not have exactly the same tasks: the internal assessor can grade experimental work, oral presentation and final report, but the external assessor --being an outsider to the hosting lab -- will only be able to assess the written report.